Expand globally and you’ll almost certainly have to run Google Ads campaigns in overseas markets where English isn’t the first language.

 - One CID for each language.
 Products and countries live within campaigns.

 There are pros and cons to each.
 One CID per language might be easier to manage, but make it more difficult to manage budgets at a product line level.
-One CID for each country and product may allow for prioritisation and optimisation of top markets, but it’s a lot more to manage.
+One CID for each country and product may allow for prioritization and optimization of top markets, but it’s a lot more to manage.

 Enhance and improve how your campaign responds